-At St. Paul’s, we are proud to say we are affiliated with the Lutheran Church – Missouri Synod.
+St. Paul’s Lutheran Church is affiliated with the Lutheran Church – Missouri Synod.
 The Lutheran Church-Missouri Synod (LCMS) is a mission-oriented, Bible-based, confessional Christian denomination headquartered in St. Louis, Missouri founded on the teachings of Martin Luther.

 Today, the LCMS has more than 2.3 million baptized members in some 6,200 congregations and more than 9,000 pastors.
 Two seminaries and 10 colleges and universities operate under the auspices of the LCMS, and its congregations operate the largest Protestant parochial school system in America.
 The church broadcasts the saving message of Jesus Christ over KFUO Radio, and it has relationships and active mission work in nearly 90 countries around the world.
 In the last five years, the LCMS has awarded more than $35 million through more than 900 domestic and international grants for emergency response and disaster response.
 Today, the LCMS is in full doctrinal fellowship with 33 other confessional Lutheran church bodies worldwide.